tlienart/Franklin.jl/docs/extras/literate.md

 1. add this as a `final` hook to `publish`.
 @@

 In what follows, it is assumed you have your Literate scripts in a folder `/scripts/` and that you're using GitHub.
 It shouldn't be hard to modify that to suit your own case.

 ## Using Literate to generate auxiliary files

-Literate can manipulate scripts fairly easily, for instance to  generate notebooks:
+Literate can manipulate scripts fairly easily, for instance, to generate notebooks:

 ```julia
 scripts = joinpath.("scripts", readdir("scripts"))